 Neglect your headspace and ignore your mental game.
 All of the physical training you’ve diligently done in the previous few months can be relatively insignificant on the day of the marathon if you lose your head and your mind isn’t up for the challenge.

 Refine your armoury.
 Use your running training in the final few weeks to help you to pay attention to, raise your awareness of and refine the psychological strategies that work for you to help you keep putting one foot in front of the other in the toughest moments of the marathon.

 Five things to try in taper training to strengthen your race day mental game

 - Think about your personal heroes.
-Think about people who inspire and motivate you to run and then remember that there is always someone, somewhere who is motivated by your running and what you have, and will achieve.
+Think about people who inspire and motivate you to run and then remember that there is always someone, somewhere who is motivated by your running and what you have, and will, achieve.
 Be the inspiration for others and use your own inspiring people to help you keep moving forwards.
-Practice in your mind covering each of the final five miles along the Embankment and into the Birdcage Walk and the Mall with five different people in your mind who have helped you on your journey.
+Practice in your mind covering each of the final five miles with five different people in your mind who have helped you on your journey.
 A single mile for each person.

 - Get a personal mantra.
 Develop a short, positive motivational saying that you can repeat to yourself over and over again in your head to help you reach the finish.
 For example: I can, I will, I am going to do this.

 - Remind yourself of your personal reasons for running.
 What is it that gives you real strength and courage?
 What has got you off the sofa to train and out of bed on those early mornings?
 Keep this reason close to your heart and be ready to use it on Race Day.
 It’s the thing that you can draw out at your darkest moments to energise you to keep going.

 Always remember: you've got this.